quantum-proof/WTFSolidity/Languages/en/10_InsertionSort/readme.md

 				j -= 1
 		arr[j+1] = key
 ```
-### `BUG` shows up after rewriting to `solidity`!
+### `BUG` shows up after rewriting to `Solidity`!
-`python` implimentation of Insertion Sort can be completed in only 8 lines.
+`Python` implimentation of Insertion Sort can be completed in only 8 lines.
-Then we rewrite it into `solidity` code, by converting functions, variables, loops, etc. accordingly, and only need 9 lines of code:
+Then we rewrite it into `Solidity` code, by converting functions, variables, loops, etc. accordingly, and only need 9 lines of code:

 ``` solidity
     // Insertion Sort(Wrong version）
     function insertionSortWrong(uint[] memory a) public pure returns(uint[] memory) {